 Each theme normally consists of a quintet of monochrome Fan Series

 designs (one design in each of the five fan shapes), plus one polychrome,

 The theme is labeled here by the original Rakusan number of its 36 Series

 design of the 106 Quince

 At least some of the quince designs in this theme were adapted from sketches originally created in the late 1920s during the planning of design 8 in the earlier 100 Series (see below).
-Rakusan calls the very similar plant in 8 ぼけ乃花 and ぼけの花, both boke no hana, 'quince flowers'.
+Rakusan uses the same name for the very similar plant in 8 in ぼけ乃花 and ぼけの花, both boke no hana, 'quince flowers'.

 The three species of flowering quince are collectively known in Japanese as 木瓜, ぼけ, ボケ, boke

 , and in English informally as "Japanese Quince".

 Today the Japanese name is also used particularly for one of the most common garden varieties, Chaenomeles speciosa